riteshpen/Celebrity_Classifier/README.md

 ## Information

-This image classification project involves predicting the celebrity based on an image of them.
+This classification project involves predicting the celebrity based on an image of them.
 For this example, I used Elon Musk and Bob Ross.
 I did this by describing distinct features of that person such as eyes, nose, ears, etc, and utilized that to state which celebrity that person is.
 I downloaded images of different celebrities and classified them by their face and two eyes.
 If they did not have these features then I would print out an error that the person cannot be classified.
 For the people that can be classified, I grouped them all into a separate folder to test how accurate my predictions are.
 I used the SVM algorithm because I found it to have the greatest accuracy score and created a Python Flask Server for users to test.
 I created a website where the user can upload an image and it will print out a probability score table.

 <img width="1434" alt="Screenshot 2024-07-10 at 9 51 00 AM" src="https://github.com/riteshpen/Celebrity_Classifier/assets/147536351/ebaa4287-96a0-41a1-8ec5-87a55bf82523">